Chandravamsam

 Chandravamsam is a 2002 Indian Telugu-language family drama film directed by V. Umakant.
 The film features an ensemble cast starring Krishna, Suman, Naresh, Sivaji, Rohit, Jayaprada, Radhika Varma, Rupa, Sridevi, Eepshitha and Saipriya.

 Chandravamsam is a remake of the Kannada film Habba (1999), which itself is based on the Pandavas and the Virata Parvam from the Mahabharata.
 The film was released to negative reviews with Krishna's performance considered as the film's saving grace.
 The film was a box office failure.

 Plot

 Four of the five brothers are married.
-When Krishna, the youngest brother falls in love with Priya, the brothers make sure she doesn't get married since she is their sister and their dead father was to give his property to her kids.
+When the youngest, Krishna, falls in love with Priya, the others ensure she does not marry him because she is their sister and their late father intended to leave his estate to her children.

 Production

 Kannada director V. Umakant made his Telugu debut with this film.
 The five brother characters are a modern take on the Pandavas with Krishna, Suman and Rohit's characters based on Dharma Raju, Bhima and Arjuna, respectively.
 The film was titled Chandravamsam due to the relation between the lunar dynasty and the Pandavas.
 Rohit accepted the film to learn from senior actors like Krishna.
 Jayaprada reprised her role from Kannada original.
 This was her 44th film with Krishna.